 May 27, 2011 - The seven oldest German nuclear reactors are taken offline and shut down permanently.
 These reactors had provided approximately 23 percent of the electricity for the country.

 May 30, 2011 - Germany announces the decision to abandon the use of all nuclear power by the year 2022.
 This repeals a 2010 plan to extend the life of the country's nuclear reactors.
 Germany will invest in renewable energy sources such as wind and solar energy.
-The announcement included a tax on spent nuclear fuel rods.
-An eighth power plant was added to the list of those to be permanently closed.
+The announcement includes a tax on spent nuclear fuel rods.
+An eighth power plant is added to the list of those to be permanently closed.
 The country has 17 nuclear reactors.

 November 8, 2011 - The IAEA releases a report that it has "serious concerns" and "credible" information that Iran may be developing nuclear weapons.

 February 20-21, 2012 - An IAEA team visits Iran for further discussion on Iran's nuclear program.
 During these discussions and the ones held January 29-31, the IAEA team requests access to the military site at Parchin.
 Iran denies these requests and refuses to agree to a process for resolving questions about other possible military dimensions of their nuclear program.